hugolu/learn-scala/myNote/Monads_are_Elephants.md

 - `object Test`：test driver，產生 `IOApplication_v3`，並呼叫`run`讓世界開始動起來

 ### Ladies and Gentleman I Present the Mighty IO Monad
+if we knew what flatMap was for this monad then the monad laws would tell us how to create map using it and unit.
+But what's flatMap going to be?
+The signature needs to look like `def flatMap[B](f: A=>IOAction[B]): IOAction[B]`.
+But what does it do?

+What we want it to do is **chain an action** to a function that returns an action and when activated causes the two actions to occur in order.
+In other words, `getString.flatMap{y => putString(y)}` should result in a new IOAction monad that, when activated, first activates the getString action then does the action that putString returns.

 ```scala
 //file RTIO.scala
 sealed abstract class IOAction_v4[+A] extends Function1[WorldState, (WorldState, A)] {